 On December 11, 2020, Frontera Bahia advanced \$8 million to Puerto Bahia in accordance with the Equity Contribution Agreement.
-See "Description of Capital Structure - Material Debt Facilities - Puerto Bahia Secured Syndicated Credit Loan."
+See "Description of Capital Structure - Material Debt Facilities - Puerto Bahia Secured Syndicated Credit Loan".

-On November 27, 2020, the Company and CGX announced that the deadline for drilling an exploration well in the Corentyne Block, offshore Guyana, pursuant to the work program was extended to November 26, 2021.
+On November 27, 2020, the Company and CGX announced that the deadline for drilling an exploration well in the Corentyne Block, offshore Guyana, pursuant to the work program was extended to November 27, 2021.

-On November 17, 2020, the Company announced that it had reached an agreement for the joint filing of a petition for a binding settlement which, upon completion and approval by the competent Colombian court, will resolve all the disputes pending among the Company, Bicentenario and CENIT, related to the BIC Pipeline and the CLC Pipeline, and will terminate all the pending arbitration proceedings related to such disputes.
-See "Legal Proceedings and Regulatory Actions."
+On November 17, 2020, the Company announced that it had reached an agreement for the joint filing of a petition for approval of the Conciliation Agreement, which, upon completion and approval by the Administrative Tribunal of Cundinamarca, would resolve all the disputes between the parties related to the BIC Pipeline and the CLC Pipeline, and would terminate all the pending arbitration proceedings related to such disputes.
+See "Legal Proceedings and Regulatory Actions".